AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 To update metadata, perform the following steps:

->![NOTE]
->
-> You cannot update metadata for files that are in **Read only** mode.
-These files will appear disabled and cannot be selected for metadata changes.

-1. To update metadata, select the files for which you want to update.
+1. To update metadata, select the file(s) for which you want to update.
 You can select the files that are appearing in the Metadata panel, by checking in the check box appearing adjacent to **Title**.

-If you want to select all the records, use the **Select all** tab above the Title bar as shown below.
+    If you want to select all the records, use the **Select all** tab above the Title bar.
+Since records load progressively as you scroll, make sure you scroll to the end of the list before using **Select all**.
+This ensures that edit permissions and lock status are evaluated for all files, not just the currently visible records.

     >[!NOTE]
     >
-    > You cannot select any checked-out (by other users) files.
-A checked-out icon also appears near the title of a checked-out file.
+    > If a file is locked by another user, it cannot be selected for updating metadata.
+A lock icon also appears near the title of a locked file.
 You can hover over the icon to view the name of the user.
-If auto-checkout feature is enabled, consider using the extension framework to disable the **Manage** button.

     ![](images/all-selection.png){align="left"}